 A child abandoned in Australia could also acquire Australian citizenship, click here to find out how.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you determine if you are able to obtain Australian citizenship by birth.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you determine if you are able to obtain Australian citizenship by birth.

 041 222 4020 or WeChat: AUDvisa